derak-isaack/GreenBelt_Hackathon/README.md

 # Forest Tracker

-Forest Tracker is a comprehensive web application designed to monitor forest health, analyze environmental data, and support conservation efforts.
-The application integrates satellite imagery analysis, economic correlations, research summarization, and policy recommendations to provide actionable insights for forest management and protection.
+Forest Tracker is a specialized web application for monitoring forest degradation in Makueni County, Kenya, using Sentinel-1 satellite radar data.
+The system employs the Radar Forest Degradation Index (RFDI) to detect forest disturbances, with a threshold of 0.61 used to categorize areas as alerts indicating potential logging, encroachment, or other degradation activities.

 ## Overview

-The Forest Tracker application helps track forest conditions in regions like Makueni, Kenya, by processing satellite data to calculate vegetation health indicators.
-It offers tools for data analysis, correlation studies with economic factors, automated summarization of conservation research, and policy evaluation to guide decision-making for sustainable forest management.
+Makueni County, located in a semi-arid region of Kenya, contains eight key forests that face significant threats from human encroachment, illegal logging, and agricultural expansion.
+These areas are often neglected in national conservation efforts due to their arid conditions and remote locations.
+Forest Tracker addresses this gap by providing real-time monitoring of forest health across these eight forests, enabling community organizations and policymakers to take timely action against degradation.

+The application processes Sentinel-1 satellite data to compute RFDI values, tracks monthly trends, correlates forest health with economic indicators, and generates AI-powered policy recommendations tailored to the specific challenges faced by Makueni's forest ecosystems.

 ## Features

-- **Data Analysis**: Processes satellite bands to compute Normalized Difference Vegetation Index (NDVI) as a measure of forest health and biomass.
-Provides monthly and yearly trends to track changes over time.
+- **RFDI Analysis**: Processes Sentinel-1 satellite radar data (VV and VH polarizations) to compute the Radar Forest Degradation Index (RFDI).
+Uses a threshold of 0.61 to identify forest degradation alerts, providing monthly and yearly trends to track disturbances over time.
+- **Forest Health Monitoring**: Tracks the health of eight individual forests in Makueni County (Chyulu, Katende, Kibwezi, Kilungu, Kivale, Makuli, Mavindu, Mulooni) relative to county-wide degradation levels, enabling targeted conservation efforts.
-- **Correlations**: Analyzes relationships between forest health (NDVI) and economic indicators like GDP, using statistical methods including Pearson correlation and linear regression to quantify environmental-economic impacts.
+- **Correlations**: Analyzes relationships between forest degradation (RFDI alerts) and economic indicators like GDP, using statistical methods including Pearson correlation and linear regression to quantify environmental-economic impacts in semi-arid regions.
-- **Summaries**: Uses AI-powered tools to extract and summarize key points from web articles on forest conservation, focusing on policy recommendations, environmental impacts, and region-specific insights.
-- **Policy Recommendations**: Evaluates forest policies and provides recommendations based on data analysis and research insights.
+- **Policy Evaluation**: Generates AI-powered policy recommendations specifically tailored to Makueni's forests, addressing threats like illegal logging, agricultural encroachment, and ecosystem degradation in arid environments.
-- **Whistleblower Reports**: Allows anonymous submission of forest encroachment reports for community monitoring.
+- **Whistleblower Reports**: Allows anonymous submission of forest encroachment reports for community-based monitoring of logging and land-use changes.
-- **Dashboard**: Interactive dashboard displaying forest health metrics, encroachment levels, and policy evaluation results.
+- **Dashboard**: Interactive dashboard displaying RFDI trends, forest health scores, degradation alerts, and policy evaluation results for each of the eight Makueni forests.
-- **Authentication**: Secure login system with role-based access (user/admin) for protected resources.
+- **Authentication**: Secure login system with role-based access (researcher/admin) for protected resources and data analysis tools.
-- **Research Resources**: Platform for managing and accessing conservation research materials.
+- **Research Resources**: Platform for managing and accessing conservation research materials focused on semi-arid forest ecosystems.

 ## Installation